DAIRY PRODUCTS

 Also, be sure with any bottle feeding not to warm the milk, either motherÕs milk or other, in a microwave oven if possible.
 Use a pan with hot water in it and place the bottle in the water.
 This is not only much gentler.
 It will not burn the milk, or introduce plastic from a plastic bottle as much into the milk.
 Microwaves may also damage the nutrients in the milk.

-3. Animal Milks.
-This is almost as good a the meat formula and much easier to prepare.
-Goat milk, preferably raw and certified, is often less allergenic, but organic cow milk, preferably raw and certified, is also superb for many babies.
+3. The animal milk formula.
+This is almost as good as the meat formula and much easier to prepare.
+Goat milk, preferably raw and certified, is often less allergenic, but organic cow milk, preferably raw and certified, is also good for many babies.
 Always modify non-human milks for babies by adding fish or flaxseed oil and vitamins and minerals.
 The essential fatty acids contained in these oils are critical for a babyÕs brain development.
+For the recipe for a milk-based natural formula, read Natural Baby Formula.

 4. Nut, seed or bean milks.
-These technically should not be called milks because they are not nearly as nutritious as real animal or human milk.
-So do not use them unless a baby has severe food allergies to animal milks.
+These should not be called milks because they are not nearly as nutritious as real animal or human milk.
+They are also very yin in macrobiotic terminology.
+We suggest avoiding them all.
+This includes soy, almond, hemp and other nut and seed milks.

-5. Grocery Or Drugstore Formula.
+5. Grocery Or Drugstore Canned or Packaged Formula.
 The worst food for babies is often a drugstore formula that is loaded with sugar, artificial flavors, some powdered milk or milk substitute and comes in a can.

 OTHER DAIRY PRODUCTS